seal144/your_wealth/README.md

 # ABOUT

-This is "YOUR_WEALTH" - simple web app, done for training purposes.
-It was created using React.js.
+This is "YOUR_WEALTH" - a simple web app, done for training purposes.
-App is fetching data from public API ( api.nbp.pl and api.bitbay.net) about currencies, cryptocurrencies and gold rate.
-You can input assets in various units and app will calculate for you sum of this assets in unit of your choice using current rate.
+The app is fetching data from public API ( api.nbp.pl and api.zonda.exchange) on currencies, cryptocurrencies, and gold rate.
+You can input assets in various units and the app will calculate for you the sum of these assets in a unit of your choice using the current rate.
+Used: React.js, Sass.

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). node v12

 ## Available Scripts